 This course guides doctoral learners through the dissertation process.
 Doctoral learners have access to their dissertation chair and direct feedback on their dissertation.
-Emphasis is placed on the dissertation process, including conducting research and analyzing results.
-Learners will complete and defend their prospectus to their research committee.
-This milestone must be passed to complete this course.
-CR/NC Grading.
+Emphasis is placed on the dissertation process to include conducting research and analyzing results.
+Utilizing the previously submitted proposal learners will complete an approved chapter 1 of their dissertation.